thisisshi/site/_posts/2015-07-23-Programming-Interview-Practice.markdown

 The answer is: [you can't](http://stackoverflow.com/questions/7198508/given-a-node-how-can-i-find-previous-node-in-a-singly-linked-list).
 At least, not in a way that would be nearly as efficient as just creating a Doubly-Linked list.
 Of course, you could try and navigate the heap and look for a node object and check to see if the `*next` pointer was equal to whatever your current memory location but let's face it, that's not an ideal solution.

-As mentioned previously, a Doubly-Linked List is merely a Singly-Linked List with informaion about its predecessor.
+As mentioned previously, a Doubly-Linked List is merely a Singly-Linked List with information about its predecessor.
 To accomplish this, we modify the struct to the following:

 {% highlight C %}
 typedef struct node(){